aimansae/my-chalet/README.md

  - [Django Date Validation](https://joshuahunter.com/posts/formatting-date-fields-in-django/)
  - [Upload Images](https://www.youtube.com/watch?v=O5YkEFLXcRg&t=253s&ab_channel=Codemy.com) to check seting requirements and how to upload imges folter on templates.
  -[Pexel.com](https://www.pexels.com/) used for images
- - A huge credit goes to mentors Martina T. and Rohit S. who helped me with great suggestions, documentation and resources in order to deliver the project respecting the assessment criterias.
- - Code Institute Tutors were highly consulted, especilly for reservation and edit functionality.
- - Code Institute Slack channel was consulted for advices, error resolution and project ideas.

  ## Development
 <details>